vineethayasa/sports_center/README.md

 ## Features

+### Sign-in and Sign-up
+- Sign-in and sign-up pages are accessible from the profile icon on the landing page.
+- While browsing articles and matches without registering is an option, users can choose to create an account for a personalized experience.

 ### Browse Sports News
 - Users can view a list of sports news articles.
 - Each news article displays the title, summary, and thumbnail image.